Politics of New Zealand: Colonial politics

 After the 1840 Treaty of Waitangi, a colonial governor and his small staff acted on behalf of the British Government based on the British political system.
 Whereas Māori systems had dominated before 1840, governors attempting to introduce British systems met with mixed success in Māori communities.
 More isolated Māori were little influenced by the Government.
 Most influences were felt in and around Old Russell, the first capital, and Auckland, the second capital.

 The first voting rights in New Zealand were legislated in 1852 as the New Zealand Constitution Act for the 1853 elections and reflected contemporary British practice.
 The electoral franchise was limited to property-owning male British subjects over 21 years old.
 The property qualification was relatively liberal in New Zealand compared to Britain, such that by the late 1850s 75% of adult New Zealand European males were eligible to vote, compared to 20% in England and 12% in Scotland.
 Around 100 Māori chiefs voted in the 1853 election.
+Again like British practice at the time, NZ's first election used a mixture of single-member districts and multi-member districts, the first using first-past-the-post voting and the second group using plurality block voting.

 During the 1850s provincial-based government was the norm.
 Provincial councils were abolished in 1876.
 Politics was initially dominated by conservative and wealthy "wool lords" who owned multiple sheep farms, mainly in Canterbury.
 During the gold rush era starting 1858 suffrage was extended to all British gold miners who owned a one-pound mining license.
 The conservatives had been influenced by the militant action of gold miners in Victoria at Eureka.
 Many gold miners had moved to the New Zealand fields bringing their radical ideas.
 The extended franchise was modelled on the Victorian system.
 In 1863 the mining franchise was extended to goldfield business owners.
 In 1870, the number of registered voters was only 41,500, but an additional 20,000 miners were also entitled to vote.